airbrake/sharpbrake/README.md

   ```

   **Note:** In most cases you want to put `AirbrakeMiddleware` as a topmost
   middleware component to load it as early as possible.
-However if you use
+However, if you use
   `app.UseDeveloperExceptionPage` and/or `app.UseExceptionHandler`, then
   `AirbrakeMiddleware` must be put after these components.